pyrustic/pyrustic/tREADME.md

 - open in-memory database;
 - and more...

-The `SQL Editor` makes extensive use of the `pyrustic.dao` library.
+The `SQL Editor` makes extensive use of the `pyrustic.litedao` library.

 ### The Test Runner
 <!-- Image -->